Bandler's Fourth Platform to Connect

 The three areas to consider for compliance analysis are:

-I examine each of these platforms in more detail in my Three Platforms article, which acknowledging that business needs and mission come first.
+I examine each of these platforms in more detail in my Three Platforms article.

-As I emphasize in my Three Platform's article, businesses have a mission, which may include one or more of the following:
+Businesses have a mission, which may include one or more of the following.

-This mission is similar to "business needs" and should be a part of our diagram.
+This mission might also be called "business needs" and deserves a place in our diagram.

 Put another way, different people in an organization may have varying priorities.
 Although organizations with a culture of compliance and knowledge of external requirements are generally better managed and well-suited for long term success, sometimes it takes time to get everyone onto that same page.
 One person or department may be focused on laws and compliance, another focused on earning revenue.

-So let's show these four pillars in more of an L-shape, and recognizing that external rules and business needs can sometimes seem at odds.
+So let's show these four pillars in more of an L-shape, and recognizing that external rules and business needs can sometimes seem at odds (though it need not be).

 Let's also recognize the limitations of my drawing skills and time, perspective and labeling, and PowerPoint.
-There's still room for improvement.
+It's a compromise and there is room for improvement.

 The limits of my graphic arts capabilities are clear, so let's switch to a top view.

-We've got the same four platforms arranged in a "T" shape, we just changed our view point.
+We've got the same four platforms, arranged in a "T" shape, and changed our view point.

 Now let's show the compliance and business lines of priority